Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

 ### Logs

-- **Logs** Files that record system events on our computer, just like a system's diary.
+- **Logs** are files that record system events on our computer, just like a system's diary.

 - Logs are kept so we can refer to them, when we need to find out something that happened.